floroz/go-social/memory-bank/activeContext.md

 ## Current Work Focus

-- Updating the Memory Bank with initial project context.
-- Preparing to discuss and plan the implementation of a new "likes" endpoint.
+- Refining project scope in Memory Bank and planning the OpenAPI specification for a new 'likes' endpoint.

 ## Recent Changes

 - Initialized the Memory Bank with placeholder files.
-- Updated `projectbrief.md` and `productContext.md` with information from `README.md` and user input.
+- Updated `projectbrief.md`, `productContext.md`, `systemPatterns.md`, and `techContext.md` with information from `README.md` and user input.

 ## Next Steps

-- Complete updates for `systemPatterns.md`, `techContext.md`, and `progress.md`.
+1. Finalize scope adjustments in Memory Bank files (`activeContext.md`, `projectbrief.md`, `progress.md`).
-- Discuss the requirements and design for the new "likes" endpoint.
+2. Discuss and define the requirements and design for the new "likes" endpoint (e.g., what can be liked, data structure for a like).
-- Define the OpenAPI specification for the "likes" endpoint.
-- Implement the backend logic for "likes".
-- Implement the frontend UI and logic for "likes".
+3. Create/update the necessary OpenAPI partial files (e.g., new schemas in `openapi/shared/schemas/` or `openapi/v1/schemas/`, new paths in `openapi/v1/paths/`).
+4. Update `openapi/openapi.yaml` to reference the new "likes" paths and schemas.
+5. Run `make generate-types` (or at least the `redocly bundle` part) to create an updated `openapi/openapi-bundled.yaml`.
+6. Confirm the new "likes" endpoint is correctly represented in the Swagger UI.

 ## Active Decisions and Considerations

-- How to structure the "likes" feature:
+- How to structure the "likes" feature within the OpenAPI specification:
     - Can users like posts, comments, or both?
+This will determine the path structure and request/response schemas.
-    - What data needs to be stored for a "like" (e.g., user ID, liked item ID, timestamp)?
+    - What data needs to be represented in the "like" schema (e.g., user ID, liked item ID, timestamp)?
-    - How will "like" counts be efficiently retrieved and displayed?
-- Adhering to existing OpenAPI conventions when defining the new endpoint.
+- Adhering to existing OpenAPI conventions (e.g., response wrappers, error handling, naming) when defining the new endpoint.
+- The implementation of backend/frontend logic for "likes" is out of scope for the current task.
-- The need for a strategy to manage and version OpenAPI bundled specifications over time (a future task).
+- The need for a strategy to manage and version OpenAPI bundled specifications over time remains a future task.

 ## Important Patterns and Preferences